Y3t1y3t/CSGO.CLI/README.md

 The library ( \lib )
 --------------------

-Used as an folder for stuff that can and should be reused.
+Used as a folder for stuff that can and should be reused.
 Current features:

 * Remote
 	* Dto